-We are hosting additional food distribution events throughout 2022 in the four geographic areas our research identified as having the greatest need: Fort Bragg, North Carolina, Fort Hood, Texas, Joint Base Lewis-McChord, Washington, and Norfolk, Virginia.
+In 2022, we hosted additional food distribution events in the four geographic areas our research identified as having the greatest need: Fort Bragg, North Carolina, Fort Hood, Texas, Joint Base Lewis-McChord, Washington, and Norfolk, Virginia.

 Our goal at every event is to provide each military family household with the equivalent of at least 50 pounds of food and household items.
 These events not only provide families with food to last for a few meals, but also introduce participants to food banks, programs, and resources in their neighborhood.

 Register for a food distribution near you.